Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 • There is limited published evidence regarding utility for measurement of synovial fluid lipase in cases of arthritis (with or without pancreatitis).

-• Elevations in synovial fluid lipase have been described in Pancreatitis-Panniculitis-Polyarthritis (PPP) syndrome, a rare disorder.
-[1,2]
+• Elevations in synovial fluid lipase have been described in Pancreatitis-Panniculitis-Polyarthritis (PPP) syndrome, a rare disorder.1,2

 References

-• [2] Lin CF, Chiu YM.
-2011.
+2. Lin CF, Chiu YM.
 Pancreatitis, panniculitis, and polyarthritis syndrome presenting with gouty arthritis: a case report.
-Journal of Medical Cases.
-2(3):110-112.
+J Med Cases.
+2011;2(3):110-112.

 Potassium (K⁺)